Classifying Software as Medical Device in EU MDR

 Since there is hardly any software left that falls into class I, according to the MDR.
 Even for non-critical devices, a conformity assessment can’t perform without a notified body.

 Risks are combinations of degrees of severity and probabilities, and the classification of the MDSW should indicate the risk.
-However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either considers only severity (e.g., “might lead to death”) or duration (“irreversible”).
+However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either consider only severity (e.g., “might lead to death”) or duration (“irreversible”).

 Although the Guidance was created partly to soften Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot assure, especially considering that it is not legally binding.